Ever had a concrete bird bath that you want to seal up but you just don’t know which non-toxic ones are out there?

 No worries, I can help you out!

-Just a few days ago, I was just wondering the same thing: “What can I use to seal my bird bath?”
-I found no answers online so I went to do my own research found an answer!
-Here’s what I found:
+I found no concrete answers online, so I went to do my own research and found an answer!

 It’s definitely important to ensure that the sealers we use are safe for birds!
-In this article, I will cover this topic in greater detail.

 Read on for more!